britram/taps-transports/draft-ietf-taps-transports.md

 compete well with them across shared bottleneck links.
-However, such methods, such as LEDBAT {{RFC6824}}, are are deployed in the Internet for scavenger traffic, which will use unused capacity but readily yield to presumably interactive or otherwise higher-priority, loss-based congestion-controller traffic.
+However, such methods, such as LEDBAT {{RFC6824}}, are are deployed in the Internet for scavenger traffic, which will use unused capacity but readily yield to presumably interactive or otherwise higher-priority, loss-based congestion-controlled traffic.

 # Existing Transport Protocols

 This section provides a list of known IETF transport protocols and transport protocol frameworks.
 It does not make an assessment about whether specific implementations of protocols are fully compliant to current IETF specifications.

 ## Transport Control Protocol (TCP)